 If you suffer from a fear of going to the orthodontist, you’re not alone.
 It’s quite common for children and adults to be fearful of trips to the orthodontist.
-Our hope at Reddick Orthodontics is that we can work with you to help you overcome that fear.
+Our hope at Melbourne Orthodontics is that we can work with you to help you overcome that fear.
 The last thing we want is for anyone to skip out on important treatments due to fear.
 Here, we supply you with some information and tips to overcome those fears.

 Frequency of Orthodontic Fear

 Many children are frightened of a trip to the orthodontist for a simple reason: It’s a new experience.
 However, fear of the orthodontist is also fairly common in adults.

 Surveys conducted by the American Dental Association have found that as many as 28 percent of adults have “odontophobia” or a similar fear of the dentist.
 More than a third of those people haven’t been in for even a dental checkup in more than a year.

 It’s very important not to skip dental or orthodontic treatments.
 These professionals are the most likely to identify gum disease (which has been linked to heart disease or stroke), as well as oral cancers, and other serious risks.